amanda-lambda/tatoeba-app/README.md

 Overall, I'm very happy with the final product!
 I think that it looks much more professional than my last attempt (Finally getting a hang of the Layout Editor!)
 I need to obtain an open source license from Chaquopy so the app can stay open for long periods of time - expect an update on that soon!

+# License

+MIT License.
+See `LICENSE` for more details.